julienba/play2-mustache/README.md

 ## How to use

-Pur your mustache templates in directory `app/assets/mustache/`
+Put your mustache templates in directory `app/assets/mustache/`

 ### In scala templating